mlafleur/mlafleur.github.io/_posts/2016/2016-06-10-microsoft-v2-endpoint-primer.md

 ## OAUTH & Grant Types

-The v2 Endpoint uses OAUTH2 for authorization and supports the two most common Grant Types, Authorization Code and Implicit.
+The v2 Endpoint uses OAUTH2 for authorization and supports most OAuth Grant types ([Authorization Code][auth-code], [Implicit][implicit] and [Client Credentials][client-creds]).
 If you're not familiar with OAUTH (and OAUTH2 specifically), a Grant Types defines the workflow used for a particular OAUTH transaction.
 They all provide the same output, a token representing the authenticated user.
 Where they differ is how that token is obtained.
 In an effort to avoid going down a rabbit hole, I won't go into the details of OAUTH and the various grant flows.
 I will instead point you to an [excellent article on the topic](https://aaronparecki.com/2012/07/29/2/oauth2-simplified).

 OAUTH is based on verifiable trusts.
 The User trusts the OAUTH Provider (they opened an account there), the Service trusts the OAUTH Provider (they redirect the user there to authenticate) and the Provider trusts both the User and the Service.
 This is where Application Registration comes into play.
 Just as the Provider trusts the User because the User has an account on their system, the Service must do the same.
 Think of Application Registration as an account record for your application and just as the user has a "User ID", your application will receive an "Application ID".